KPTK/UtilLog/README.txt

-this is the test readme
+//this is the test readme
+This is the updated readme